 The AAA charges a filing fee based on the amount of claim or counterclaim.
-This fee information, which is contained with these Rules, allows the parties to exercise control over their administrative fees and costs.
+This fee information, which is available at www.adr.org/constructionfeeschedule, allows the parties to exercise control over their administrative fees and costs.

-The fees cover AAA administrative services; they do not cover arbitrator compensation or expenses, if any, nor do the fees cover reporting services, hearing room rental or any post-award charges incurred by the parties in enforcing the award.
+The fees cover AAA administrative services; they do not cover arbitrator compensation or expenses, if any, nor do the fees cover reporting services, hearing room rental, or any post-award charges incurred by the parties in enforcing the award.